 Attesting to needing the money too much to turn back at this point, Kirby presses on retrieving the number for Dalibor, (Douglas Arthurs) who had several personal items from the director himself.
 Enduring a sickening presentation of displaying “art” and what could happen once the camera was pointed at something powerful.
 Which he displays by hacking a woman’s head off and asking who it was that haunted Kirby.
 Another flash occurring in which fast-forwards time to him holding a knife with those around him dead or soon on their way.
 Leaving immediately to get in touch with the directors wife who declared everything he had heard of the film was true.
 Speaking of her husband becoming obsessed in the last year of his life and watching it consistently which had caused him to kill himself.
 But not before attempting the same thing with her.
 Gladly handing over the film, thrilled to be rid of such power, he receives his money as Bellinger prepared to finally see the film through to it’s end.

 Upon returning to his theater finds that it was temporarily closed as he receives an urgent call from Bellinger to rush back, closely trailed by Annie’s father.
 Finding a worker of Bellinger’s disfiguring himself as he rushes to the home theater to find a distraught finally able to see a film he so desperately yearned for.
-A confrontation between Annie’s father and her ever haunting hallucination lets Kirby come to the realization that he will never be able to let go of her and does the only thing seeming fitting.
-What is that is exactly?
-I’ll leave that out for those who have yet to see the film.
-Already putting the majority of thoughts on this earlier I won’t bore anyone with my ever admiring ways.
-There may be certain images that may be too much for some but the story itself is captivating and doesn’t necessarily feel like only an hour and a great creation within the series as I certainly will be checking out more from the masters of horror.
+A confrontation between Annie’s father and her ever haunting hallucination lets Kirby come to the realization that he will never be able to let go of her, neither would be able to until their last breathe.